SandroMartens/chess-opening-transpositions/README.md

 The resulting matrix is visualized with `Gephi`.
 The layout algorithm works so that connected nodes attract and not connected nodes repell each other.
 After a while we get a stable configuration where strongly connected groups emerge.

-Tp get the colors I used the modularity algorithm.
+To get the colors I used the modularity algorithm.
 Modularity is a measure of how well connected nodes in a graph are.
 So we can find groups of nodes that are better connected to each other than to the rest of the graph.
-Each color is a group.
+Each represents such a group.
 The size of a node is determinded by the number it has been reached.
 Same is true for the thickness of the edges.

 ## Results